 This one goes without saying, but with so much choice, and such eye watering prices, it’s not always an easy decision.
-London has a lot of luxury hotels.
+London has a lot of luxury hotels and apartments.
 I’m not even going to suggest I’ve tried them all, or can even really advise you where to stay.
 But there’s one thing that makes a hotel stay feel like a million dollars.

 A good view!

 Added luxury: a room with a view

 Watching the twinkling city lights shimming above the Thames whilst sipping champagne on the balcony of a world renowned rooftop bar is one of life’s greatest pleasures, and undoubtedly amongst the best things to do in London.
 It’s an easily achievable dream at one of our favourite boutique hotels, the Mondrian.
 Built in the famous Sea Containers on the South Bank, it has sophisticated seduction down to a fine art, with interiors based on designer shipping and glamorous river view suites looking towards St Paul’s Cathedral.